Updating Tables with Data from Other Tables in Oracle SQL

 Important Considerations:

-• Key Preservation: Ensure that the join condition uniquely identifies the rows to be updated.
-If multiple rows in table2 match a single row in table1, the subquery might return more than one row, causing an error.
+- Key Preservation: Ensure that the join condition uniquely identifies the rows to be updated.
+If multiple rows in

-• Performance: The MERGE statement is often the most efficient method, especially for larger tables.
+MERGEstatement is often the most efficient method, especially for larger tables.
 However, the performance can vary depending on the database and indexes.
-Consider testing different approaches to determine the best solution for your specific needs.
+Consider testing different approaches to determine the best solution for your specific needs. - Transaction Management: Always execute

-• Backup: Before performing any significant data modification, it’s always a good practice to back up your database.
+UPDATEstatements within a transaction to ensure data consistency.
+This allows you to roll back the changes if an error occurs. - Backup: Before performing any significant data modification, it’s always a good practice to back up your database.